polkascan/py-substrate-metadata-docs/docs/kusama.md

 \# Note

 If there are too many unlocking chunks to unbond with the pool account, [`Call::pool_withdraw_unbonded`] can be called to try and minimize unlocking chunks.
+The [`StakingInterface::unbond`] will implicitly call [`Call::pool_withdraw_unbonded`]
-If there are too many unlocking chunks, the result of this call will likely be the `NoMoreChunks` error from the staking system.
+to try to free chunks if necessary (ie. if unbound was called and no unlocking chunks are available).
+However, it may not be possible to release the current unlocking chunks, in which case, the result of this call will likely be the `NoMoreChunks` error from the staking system.
 ##### Attributes
 | Name | Type |
 | -------- | -------- |